martinfrances107/flag_line/README.md

 To create a new run with the name perf-test-1 using the console command

-console flag_line:run perf-test-1
+drupal flag_line:run perf-test-1

 The run can be configured by overriding the default parameters

-flag_line:run --update_period 2 --num_stations 100 --num_passengers 1000 perf-test-1
+drupal flag_line:run --update_period 2 --num_stations 100 --num_passengers 1000 perf-test-1